Icerider007/Icerider007.github.io/_posts/2024-02-16-I,-criminal.md

 I mean, thinking about it now, I feel like I should've just kissed her or something, but, well. *sigh* No, I think it's good that I didn't just try it.
 But I do think I should've asked about whether the pass was still applicable as soon as I met her.
 Still, I wasn't sure if she still felt any affection for me if I was just a thorn in her side that wouldn't leave.
-The latter is what I assume to be the default for most people.
+The latter is what I assume to be the default reaction if I were to be so persistent with them.
+Of course, this is based on my own personal experience as well